Welcome to Day 1826 of our Wisdom-Trek, and thank you for joining me.

 Instead, they blame their tools, work situation, co-workers, or even their family instead of being willing to accept responsibility.
 A person who does this will never improve because they constantly blame someone or something else.
 We need to accept responsibility and then take the necessary steps to improve our shortcomings and areas of weaknesses.
 Never blame; always seek to improve.
 God’s Word shows us how to be an approved worker.

 Work hard so you can present yourself to God and receive his approval.
 Be a good worker, one who does not need to be ashamed and who correctly explains the Word of truth.

-Thank you so much for allowing me to be your guide, mentor, and, most of all, your friend as I serve you through this Wisdom-Trek podcast and journal.
+Thank you so much for allowing me to be your guide, mentor, and, most of all, your friend as I serve you through the Wisdom-Trek podcast and journal.

 - Live Abundantly (Fully)